European Banking Federation

 30 Jun 2020

-Their ask — The federation wants mandatory data portability obligations for large platforms, allowing users to transfer their data to competing firms through standardized interfaces.
+Message — The federation wants mandatory data portability obligations for large platforms, allowing users to transfer their data to competing firms through standardized interfaces.
 They seek ex-ante rules addressing platforms' gatekeeping control over data and technical infrastructure like mobile payment systems.12

-How it helps them — This would let banks compete with BigTech firms entering financial services using customer data.34
+Why — This would let banks compete with BigTech firms entering financial services using customer data.34

-Who loses — Large platforms lose exclusive control over user data and technical infrastructure advantages.56
+Impact — Large platforms lose exclusive control over user data and technical infrastructure advantages.56

 Meeting with Valdis Dombrovskis (Executive Vice-President) and